Rent safe and private dog parks hosted by locals

 • Heavy breathing

 And so on.
-Pick the things you struggle with most — that’s how your service dog will have the biggest impact on your life.
+Pick the things you struggle with most—through these daily tasks, your service dog will have the biggest impact on your life.

 How to associate your anxiety signals with your service dog’s tasks